immobiliare/Glider/README.md

 # API Documentation

-APIs is fully documented using Apple DoCC.
+APIs are fully documented using Apple DoCC.
 Click here to read it.
-# Documentation
+# Guide

+The following manual will guide you through the usage of Glider for your project.
 ## Introduction

 - [Logging](#logging)